 Another benefit to the innovate 'air blasting' technique used to create this one-of-a-kind base layer is that you get a thick, cushy, super warm fabric but without the downsides of a heavier weight garment; like holding an incredible amount of water in the fibers or taking forever to dry.

-Although it is a merino/poly blend, it resisted saturation much like the other merino wool layers.
+Although it is a Merino/poly blend, it resisted saturation much like the other Merino wool layers.
 We had to agitate and compress it under water for the fibers to soak thru.
-Compared to the SmartWool Merino 250 which has a similar thickness and warmth rating, the Capilene Air was not as heavy when saturated and dried faster.
+Compared to competitors at a similar thickness and warmth rating, the Capilene Air was not as heavy when saturated and dried faster.
 Compared to the other base layers we tested, this top came in the top half for the fastest drying times which is significant, as it is one of the warmest.
 Overall this top, given its warmth range and thickness of fabric, dries impressively fast.
-Another win for the Patagonia Capilene Air
+Another win for the Patagonia Capilene Air.

 Ok, here is where this top dog tucks his tail in between his legs.
 This thing is simply not durable.
 It's like owning a Lamborghini, it is beautifully crafted, crazy expensive, and performs at the highest levels, but you're scared to drive it through the mud or scratch the paint.
 The fabric, as innovative and technologically advanced as it is, is just super fragile.
 It's thin and wears holes easily if you give it a good beating.
 If you wanted to feel like Hulk Hogan and rip your shirt off like Superman, this is a top that would probably work for you.